alkue-com/prompts-mcp/CONTRIBUTING.md

 ## Development

-Use `dev.py` script to run common development tasks.
+Use `dev.py` for common development tasks.

-Run all the tasks below (install, format, lint, check, test) at once:
+To run all the tasks below (install, format, lint, check, test) at once:

     python dev.py all